Kept Apart: Making prose-poetry with people separated from families by the immigration system

 Those kept apart by the UK immigration system often do not know anyone with similar experiences and many times are not offered support from others due to increasing xenophobia and racism.
 These families turn to internet communities for advice on the practical, bureaucratic, emotional and financial stresses involved.

-The research team will facilitate a series of workshops with British participants who are separated from partners and families.
-These will provide safe spaces to explore and discuss participants’ experiences and the mechanisms they use to cope with their situations.
-These workshops will be used to pilot face-to-face support groups for the online community and will produce illustrated prose poetry with the individuals participating.
-The resulting work will be published online as a reflective resource for individuals experiencing the family immigration system and as a campaigning tool for Reunite Families UK.
+The research team facilitated a series of workshops with British participants who are separated from partners and families.
+These provided safe spaces to explore and discuss participants’ experiences and the mechanisms they use to cope with their situations.
+These workshops were used to pilot face-to-face support groups for the online community and produced illustrated prose poetry with the individuals participating.
+The resulting work was published online as a reflective resource for individuals experiencing the family immigration system and as a campaigning tool for Reunite Families UK.

-The research will also produce grassroots advice and support sheets developed from participants’ accounts.
+The research also produced grassroots advice and support sheets developed from participants’ accounts.